cjc525/srv32-master/README.md

 # SRV32 - 2024_CA_FinalProject

-This project is modified from SRV32.\n
+This project is modified from SRV32.
-We added the cache system to enhance its functionality.\n More details in [Implement cache system for srv32](https://hackmd.io/@sysprog/SyPRqhLBye)
+We added the cache system to enhance its functionality.
+More details in [Implement cache system for srv32](https://hackmd.io/@sysprog/SyPRqhLBye)

 ## Features